oszuidwest/rpi-umpx-decoder/README.md

 # rpi-umpx-decoder
 This repository contains the MicroMPX set-up for [ZuidWest FM](https://www.zuidwestfm.nl/) in the Netherlands.
-It uses a Rapsberry Pi 3B or 4 and a [HiFiBerry DAC2 Pro XLR
+It uses a Rapsberry 4 and a [HiFiBerry DAC2 Pro XLR
 ](https://www.hifiberry.com/shop/boards/hifiberry-dac2-pro-xlr/) as audio output.
 It downloads the most recent version of the MicroMPX decoder from Thimeo, which is managed by systemd as service.

 # How to prepare the Rapsberry Pi